andrewt3000/web_development/README.md

 - Devs work on feature branches.
 - When the feature is complete, devs do a PR ([pull requests](https://help.github.com/en/github/collaborating-with-issues-and-pull-requests/about-pull-requests)) to merge their branch to a test branch.
 - Architect approves the PR, inspects and tests the code.
-- Architect pushes from test branch to main/master branch which automatically deploys to production through continous deployment process.
+- Architect merges the test branch to main/master branch which automatically deploys to production through continous deployment process.

 ### App Versioning
 Preferred: [semantic verisioning](https://semver.org/)